-Protection of the Accused
+Protection of the Respondent

-At the time the investigation commences, the accused is informed of the allegations, the identity of the complainant, and the facts surrounding the allegations.
+At the time the investigation commences, the respondent is informed of the allegations, the identity of the complainant, and the facts surrounding the allegations.

-In the event the allegations are not substantiated, all reasonable steps are taken to restore the reputation of the accused if it were damaged by the proceedings.
+In the event the allegations are not substantiated, all reasonable steps are taken to restore the reputation of the respondent if it were damaged by the proceedings.